tylermercer/personal-website/src/en/posts/software/free-lunches.md

 client-side using React, regardless of whether it uses SSR.
 In the case of a blog especially,
 [hydration is pure overhead](https://www.builder.io/blog/hydration-is-pure-overhead).
+(Even if your blog needs richer features like commenting and user accounts, those features can be provided as [islands of interactivity] rather than by rendering the entire page, most of which is a document, from JS.)
 The same goes for
 [docs sites](https://vercel.com/templates/next.js/documentation-starter-kit).
 But there's an implicit premise in the branding and documentation of frameworks like Next.js and Remix that you should use them for any kind of project.

-Frameworks like Next.js and Remix are hammers---useful, certainly, (especially for business-to-business, auth-gated SaaS applications) but abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
+Client-heavy React frameworks like Next.js and Remix are hammers---useful, certainly, (especially for business-to-business, auth-gated SaaS applications) but abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
 But they have consistently branded themselves as universal solutions, in a way that, I believe, has mislead many developers, especially ones who don't take it upon themselves to seriously consider options outside the "React bubble."

 ## Unfortunate Side Effects of Sensible Thinking

-Now, to be clear, I don't think educators or framework authors or marketers are maliciously scheming to keep hapless developers in the React bubble.
-Returning to Laurie's point about the equilibrium existing for rational reasons, educators and framework authors have a lot of rational reasons to focus on React.
+Now, to be clear, I don't think educators or framework marketers are maliciously scheming to keep hapless developers in the React bubble.
+Returning to Voss's point about the equilibrium existing for rational reasons, educators and framework authors have a lot of rational reasons to focus on React.
 The ecosystem is huge, and the market for React developers is equally massive.
 But by not actively pointing developers to other, non-React web dev approaches when those solutions would be better suited to the task at hand, they've perpetuated that status quo.

-## Directed Laziness

-At the end of the day, I agree with Laurie: developers aren't stupid for using React.^[I actually started my web dev journey with React, and I'm grateful for it.
+As pointed out by Voss, developers aren't irrational or stupid for using React either.^[I actually started my web dev journey with React, and I'm grateful for it.
 I believe that the component-based thinking I learned from it makes me a better developer. ] Rather, developers are _efficiently lazy_ for using React, and laziness is in many respects a highly valuable attribute for developers.